Bandula Wijay: Early life and education

 Wijay was born in the southern city of Galle in Sri Lanka.
-His father, Benny Wijayarathna was a Principal and his mother Katherina Wijayarathna was the Head Mistress in a primary school.
+His father, Benny Wijayarathna was a principal and his mother Katherina Wijayarathna was the headmistress in a primary school.
 Wijay attended Mahinda College until he completed the Advanced Level examination.
-After finishing Advanced Level examination, Wijay attended Jadavpur University on an Indian Government Cultural scholarship, India in 1967 to complete a degree in Chemical Engineering.
-In 1974, he received the Fulbright Scholarship to pursue higher studies at the University of Southern California, where he first completed a Master’s degree in Chemical Engineering and then a Master’s degree in Mechanical Engineering.
-Later, he completed his doctorate in Chemical Engineering from the University of Southern California.
+After finishing Advanced Level examination, Wijay attended on an Indian Government Cultural scholarship, India in 1967 to complete a degree in chemical engineering.
+In 1974, he received the Fulbright Scholarship to pursue higher studies at the University of Southern California, where he first completed a master’s degree in chemical engineering and then a master’s degree in mechanical engineering.
+Later, he completed his doctorate in chemical engineering from the University of Southern California.

 Career

 In 1984, he started his entrepreneurial career, Wijay along with Dr. Paolo Angelini of the Texas Heart Institute, developed the angioplasty balloon catheter system along with the coronary artery perfusion pump system to be used during angioplasty.

 In 1995, Bandula invented the "Nested Loop" vascular stent, used in treating stenotic arteries after balloon angioplasty.